Enekwestanley/math_magicians/README.md

 4- to run the project you'll need to use the following command in your terminal to set up the node modules.

 $ npm run start

-5- after opening the project in the localHost using live server, you might have to click the dist folder to see the project.

-6- for development only purposes: $ npm run serve in the terminal.

-### Usage

-This app will present you with a cover full of many movies and shows directly loaded from the API, you can also check out their details by clicking on them.

-This app also lets you like and comment on any show poster you want, also to see the likes and comments of other users.

 ### Deployment